Counseling 22: Practicum III

 Course Requirements and Grading

 There are two components of the Practicum III course:

 - The required on-site portion of the course consists of 6 hours of interactive lectures with the instructor.
 These lectures will focus on advanced counseling competencies of professionalism, relational abilities, cultural credibility, assessment, intervention, advocacy, and consultation.
 Students will have the opportunity to observe and actively practice usable skills through experiential learning opportunities including “enactments” and “role-plays” of situations that are encountered in the church setting.
 Students will practice counseling skills in a safe, confidential, and supportive environment.
 (20% grade)

-Students are expected to turn in a critique paper about the assigned book.
-Student are also to include their own reflections on specific ways they can serve their local churches based on the ministry ideas presented in the reading.
+- Students are expected to turn in a critique paper about the assigned book.
+Students are also to include their own reflections on specific ways they can serve their local churches based on the ministry ideas presented in the reading.
 (5-7 typed pages in length).
-Term paper is due on or before the end of the semester.
+A term paper is due on or before the end of the semester.
 (40% grade)